janus-idp/backstage-showcase/showcase-docs/getting-started.md

      - `${OCM_HUB_NAME}` with the hub cluster name
      - `${OCM_HUB_URL}` with the hub cluster url
      - `${moc_infra_token}` with the hub token

+   - Setup a sonarqube instance then pass the following environment variables to backstage:
+     - `${SONARQUBE_URL}` the uel at which sonarqube can be found
+     - `${SONARQUBE_TOKEN}` a sonarqube [token](https://docs.sonarqube.org/9.8/user-guide/user-account/generating-and-using-tokens/) with enough permission to read all the sonaqube projects

 3. Run `yarn install` to install the dependencies